JoshuaEstes/dotfiles/README.md

 GnuPG is used to store credentials and these credentials are stored in `$HOME/.pw` and can be setup to be a git repository.

+# IRC

+irssi is used to connect to IRC.

+# tmux

+tmux is used for various things.
+Use it and love it.